muratk5n/thirdwave/en/README.md

 JFK "Eternal Flame"?
 They have this bloody gas powered thing burning since the 60s, non-stop.
 Need to put that shit out.
-The mucker was undeserving for that gesture for one, and it is releasing GHG.
+The mucker was undeserving for that gesture for one, and it is emitting GHG.

 ---